Iris Bahr: Career

-Bahr guest starred on a variety of television shows, including guest appearances on "Hacks", "The Conners", Good Girls, Losing Alice, 9-1-1, Strong Medicine, The Drew Carey Show, Friends, and The King of Queens, as well as recurring character Rachel Heinemann on Curb Your Enthusiasm.
+Bahr guest starred on a variety of television shows, including guest appearances on Hacks, The Conners, Good Girls, Losing Alice, 9-1-1 (TV series), Strong Medicine, The Drew Carey Show, Friends, and The King of Queens, as well as recurring character Rachel Heineman on Curb Your Enthusiasm, appearing in four episodes, including the finale.

 In 2006, Bahr appeared in her first movie lead role in playing Amy Butlin in Larry the Cable Guy: Health Inspector alongside Larry the Cable Guy.
 In May 2006 she had a supporting role as Leonard Hofstadter's co worker in the unaired pilot of The Big Bang Theory.

 In November 2006, she opened her one woman show Dai (Enough) at the Culture Project in New York City.
-In the show, she plays ten different characters in a Tel Aviv cafe moments before a suicide bomber enters.
 Bahr received the 2008 Lucille Lortel Award for Best Solo Performance for Dai, which also earned 2 Drama Desk Award nominations for Best Solo show and Best Sound Design.
 She also received a UK Stage Award Nomination for Outstanding Solo Performance.
 Bahr was invited to perform Dai at the United Nations for over 100 ambassadors and delegates.

 She premiered her third solo show, I Lost You There at the Cherry Lane Theatre in NYC in 2017.

 Her fourth solo show, a sequel to DAI, entitled DAI 2.0, was slated to open in NYC in April 2020 but was canceled due to Covid.
 She reimagined the show for streaming and premiered the show to a live audience online in December 2020.

-Her fifth solo show, "Stroke Of" is slated to premiere in NYC in August 2022.
+Her fifth solo show, "See You Tomorrow" was nominated for the 2024 Helen Hayes Award and premiered in Washington DC.
+It was slated to run in Toronto in July 2024.
+Her sixth solo show, "Stories from the Brink" premiered in Montreal in June 2024 and won the Frankie Storytelling Award.